 Profit margin for a car wash varies significantly based on factors like: location, type of car wash (self-service vs. automated for example), and pricing.

-Yet, on average car wash businesses can reach profit margins of about 10-20%.
+As per our own analysis, car wash businesses can reach profit margins of about 10-20% on average.

-How much does it cost to run an car wash?
+How much does it cost to run a car wash?

 There are various recurring costs of running a car wash and they include:

 - COGS (7-10% sales): water, payment fees and cleaning supplies.

 - Salaries (30-35%).
 Salaries vary depending on the type of car wash you offer (full service will require more manpower than self-service car wash businesses for example)

 - Rent (15-25%) depending on the location and surface.
 Prime locations will likely spend 25% or more whilst tier 2 locations spend 15% or less